ducaale/nyan/README.md

 ```

 #### `@nyan.foreach_sprite()`
 attaches a script to each sprite passed or in the case a tag is passed, for each sprite that has the given tag.
-Should be used in conjunction with `@repeat_forever` and `@when_program_starts` decorators.
+Should be used in conjunction with `@nyan.repeat_forever` and `@nyan.when_program_starts` decorators.
 Example:

 ```python
 @nyan.repeat_forever